rakib1515hassan/Git-Cheat-Sheet/Git Branch.md

 git merge <branch>
 `
 >[!NOTE]
-> If i am in main branch and i want to merge with dev_rakib
+> If I am in the main branch and I want to merge with dev_rakib
 ```bash
 git merge dev_rakib
 ```